 The serra is a beautiful spot to volunteer.
 Your weekend can be spend in the mountains and at the see.
 However we will ask you not to come here for just that but be sure you will be able to enjoy the hard work on the farm in the first place.

 We will offer you a nice and reliable place to stay.
 Living in the farmhouse as part of the family during the working hours.
-For you we have a straw bale house to stay in.
+For you we have a strawbalehouse or a Bell tent to stay in.
 Blankets, sheets and towels are provided.
-The house has a roofed outdoor kitchen and a semi outdoor bathroom with WC, sink and a shower with hot and cold water.
+There is a roofed outdoor kitchen and a semi outdoor bathroom with WC, sink and a shower with hot and cold water.
 The kitchen is fully equipped.
-The straw bale house has a wood stove to keep you warm.
-You will have to organise your on wood for the wood stove.
+When it's colder you can stay in the strawbale house with stove.

 The farm house will be open from 9.30 until 21.00 during weekdays, we will kindly ask you to respect our privacy during the hours that the house is not open which includes the weekends.
-You can either make your breakfast in the farmhouse after it's open or make it in your own kitchen when you are an early riser.
+You can either make your breakfast in the farmhouse after it's open or make it in the outdoor kitchen when you are an early riser.

 We will lunch and have supper all together.
 The main meal will be at lunchtime.
 For supper we mostly have soup and bread or leftovers from the lunch.